25Ericcheong/go-fundamentals/README.md

 - Some interesting use of string builder and interesting point about indexing a string would give us a byte.
 Note this really isn't relevant to ptoperty based testing but it was found while I was going through this chapter
 - This is part of the chapter.
 Property based tests helps us throw random data at code and verifying rules described are always true.
 Property based testing is ensuring we have a good understanding of domain so we can write these properties.
+- `quick.Check` standard library is a great way of acquiring random inputs to test our understanding of our domain.
+- Random note, `unit16` are unsigned integers - meaning integers that cannot be negative.
+16 bit integer can store a max number of `65535`.

 ## Additional Investigation